Soft and Biohybrid Robotics Course

 Dynamics, Controls, Introduction to Robotics; only offered to students at master or PhD level.

-More course details can be found on ETH's Course Catalogue.
+More course details can be found on ETH's Course Catalogue for Spring 2024.